 The first and only haircut I have given was to my mother, and because we were both nervous I took my time setting up a single-seat beauty parlor in her room at the hospital in Las Cruces, New Mexico.

 Body of Work

-Essays in Body of Work will focus on how women redefine the narrative about their own perceived limitations.
+Essays in Body of Work will focus on how women redefine the narrative about their own perceived limitations and abilities.
 They will explore questions such as: to what extent are our bodies ever our own?
-How do the stories written on our flesh, such as tattoos and scars, inform our identity and storytelling?
+How do the stories written on, by, and in our flesh inform our identity and storytelling?
 When are our bodies barriers to storytelling, and when do they get us access to untold stories?

 unch at the Fournets is just as I imagined it would be.
 Their apartment is tidy but stylish, colorful but understated.
 The two girls,…